Pylons/pyramid/docs/glossary.rst

      `mod_wsgi <http://code.google.com/p/modwsgi/>`_ is an Apache
      module developed by Graham Dumpleton.
 It allows :term:`WSGI` applications (such as applications developed using
-     :mod:`repoze.bfg`) to be served using the Apache web server.
+     :mod:`pyramid`) to be served using the Apache web server.

    view predicate
      An argument to a :term:`view configuration` which evaluates to